Onyekachukwu-Nweke/CloudGen-Coding-Assessment/README.md

 9. __Creation of Auto Scaling Group__

-Defines the creation auto scaling in each private subnet specified.
+Defines the creation auto scaling group which creates an EC2 instance in each private subnet specified.

 ```
 # Creates an AutoScaling Group that will use the launch template